sensorbee/docs/source/ref/stmts/select.rst

 Notes
 -----

-An emitter and its performance
+An Emitter and Its Performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There're some use case specific optimizations of the evaluation of the ``SELECT`` and this subsection describes each optimization and its limitation.

-Simple transformation and filtering
+Simple Transformation and Filtering
 """""""""""""""""""""""""""""""""""

 Performing a simple per-tuple transformation or filtering over an input